CagriCatik/Battery-Systems-Technology/webpage/docs/theory/10_modeling_testing/04_matlab/08_testing_code.md

 # Testing Generated Code

-## **1. Introduction to Code Validation**
+## **Introduction to Code Validation**

-After generating code from a Battery Management System (BMS) model in Simulink, it is imperative to validate the generated code to ensure that it faithfully replicates the behavior of the original model.
+After generating code from a BMS model in Simulink, it is imperative to validate the generated code to ensure that it faithfully replicates the behavior of the original model.
 Code validation serves as a bridge between model-based design and its implementation in embedded systems, guaranteeing that the transition maintains the system's integrity, performance, and compliance with safety standards.
 Two fundamental methods employed in code validation are:

 - **Software-in-the-Loop (SIL)**: This method involves executing the generated code on a host computer, allowing for the validation of functional correctness by comparing the code's behavior against the Simulink model's simulation results.